Kage-Yami/dynamic-dns-client-for-cloudflare/README.md

 This repository is located on [GitLab.com](https://gitlab.com/Kage-Yami/dynamic-dns-client-for-cloudflare).

+There is a [mirror on GitHub](https://github.com/Kage-Yami/dynamic-dns-client-for-cloudflare), but this is not used for development; it is only used for building and testing Windows and macOS packages utilising GitHub Actions.
+Any issues should be opened on the original GitLab repository.

 ## Usage

 **It is _strongly_ recommended that a specialised API token is used only for this.
 This will reduce the scope of any damage if it were to leak, and reduce the impact when cycling the token.**